FEATHERS: Federated Architecture and Hyperparameter Search: Experiments and Results

-In our experiments we applied HANF to solve an image classification task on FashionMNIST and CIFAR-10.
-Both datasets were partitioned randomly on a set of clients such that each client holds the same number of samples with a certain tolerance.
-Since in federated learning it is common to have data unequally distributed across clients, we also conducted experiments in which we introduced a label skew in the data (referred to as \textit{non-i.i.d.} subsequently) \cite{kairouz2021advances}.
-In this case we distributed data such that a fraction of clients holds two times more samples with some label $y$ than all the other clients.
-We employed two stages in the experiments.
-First, we aim to train a supernet defining a search space over CNN-architectures and to find proper hyperparameters to train this supernet.
-In a second step we use the best normal cell and reduction cell obtained in the search-stage to build up a larger CNN.
-For discretizing the architecture $k = 2$ was chosen in order to be comparable to other cell-based NAS-approaches.
-We then apply HO again on the bigger network with a fixed architecture found in Search stage.
-The results of the bigger network were then reported.
-Although in our experiments each client participated on training in each communication round, however, HANF is not restricted to such scenarios.
+In our experiments, we analyzed FEATHERS on three image classification tasks: Fashion-MNIST which contains black-white images of 10 different articles of clothing to be categorized as well as CIFAR-10 and Tiny-Imagenet which contain colored images of 10/200 different categories respectively.
+The fourth task is a binary classification problem on a fraud detection dataset which contains anonymized bank-account data from bank-customers based on which the fraud risk (high or low) has to be predicted (see Appendix B).
+All datasets were partitioned randomly on a set of clients such that each client holds the approximately same number of samples.
+Since in FL it is common to have data unequally distributed across clients, we also conducted experiments in which we introduced a label skew in the data (referred to as \textit{non-i.i.d.} subsequently) .
+We first executed the search stage of FEATHERS using a search space over CNN/MLP-architectures.
+For the evaluation-stage we used the best normal cell and reduction cell obtained in the search stage to build up a larger network (validation networks).
+For discretizing the architecture $k = 2$ was chosen in order to be comparable to other cell-based NAS-methods.
+We then retrained the validation network and optimized hyperparameters using the same HO-strategy as in the search stage.
+The results of the validation network were then reported.
+Since we assume a cross-silo setting, we allowed all clients to participate in each communication round.
+Additionally we tested both FEATHERS with and without DP for fraud detection, to show that adding DP does not prevent learning a suitable architecture.
+Appendix C contains a detailed description of our search space.